pveeckhout/SpaceEngineersInventoryManager/README.md

 ### planned

-1. distribute uranium in reactors
-2. automatic refinering
-3. automatic assembly
+1. automatic assembly

 ### done

 * keep assemblers clean
 * sort items
+* distribute uranium in reactors
+* automatic refinering

 ## how to used